Sevilla train ahead of showdown with Simba SC | Goal.com

-Tomas Vaclik and Jesus Navas took part in Sevilla training on Wednesday evening as LaLiga giants warmed up for Thursday’s game with Simba SC.
+Tomas Vaclik and Jesus Navas took part in Sevilla's training on Wednesday evening as the LaLiga giants warmed up for Thursday’s game with Simba SC.

-And for the first time, Los Hispalenses had a feel of the Dar es Salaam National Stadium where they will face Tanzania’s most successful clubside.
+And for the first time, Los Hispalenses attended the Dar es Salaam National Stadium where they will face Tanzania’s most successful club side.

 📸 We're on the pitch at the Dar es Salaam National Stadium! 😍⚽️#WeareSevilla pic.twitter.com/yJbAdAArmR— Sevilla FC (@SevillaFC_ENG) May 22, 2019